kirbydesign/designsystem/.github/CONTRIBUTING.md

 ##### A good message body

+We don't often use message bodies, but we encourage you to do so if you need to elaborate on your changes.
+Here is some pointers on how to write a good one:

-* Separate the message body from the subject line with a blank line.
+* Always separate the message body from the subject line with a blank line.
-* You should use the message body to describe _what_ was done and _why_, but not how.
+* You should use the message body to describe _what_ was done and _why_, but not how (see for example [this commit from Bitcoin Core](https://github.com/bitcoin/bitcoin/commit/eb0b56b19017ab5c16c745e6da39c53126924ed6)).
 * Be aware that if you need to write a lot in the message body it may also be a sign of too many changes in one commit.
 * Wrap lines in the message body at 72 characters